jshaptic/js4j/README.md

 ContainerFactory.createArray().equals(ContainerFactory.createArray()) // => false
 ```

-To check if container is positive in "if" condition method **test** can be used
+To check if container is positive in "if" condition method **test** can be used:
 ```java
 ContainerFactory.undefinedContainer().test() == false // if (undefined) ...
 ContainerFactory.nullContainer().test() == false // if (null) ...